Docker Desktop

 A DevOps professional needs to test Kubernetes manifests before deploying to AWS EKS.
 Using Docker Desktop's built-in Kubernetes cluster, they deploy their Helm charts locally, validate service discovery, and test horizontal pod autoscaling configurations.
 This catches misconfigurations early without consuming cloud resources or waiting for CI/CD pipelines.

 A developer on an M3 MacBook Pro needs to build Docker images that will run on linux/amd64 servers in production.
-Using Docker Desktop's buildx capabilities with QEMU emulation or Build Cloud, they can create multi-architecture images that work seamlessly across ARM and x86 platforms, ensuring their local builds match production exactly.
+Using Docker Desktop's buildx capabilities with QEMU emulation or Build Cloud, they can create multi-architecture images that work correctly across ARM and x86 platforms, ensuring their local builds match production exactly.

 Docker Desktop can be installed via Homebrew or direct download from Docker's website.
 The Homebrew method is recommended for easy updates and system integration.
 Ensure you have administrative privileges and sufficient disk space (approximately 10 GB) before installation.